 Biodegradable items in landfills also release a considerable amount of the greenhouse gas methane.
-All I will say is be skeptical of green claims of biodegradability.
+All I will say is be sceptical of green claims of biodegradability.

 Can you compost biodegradable nappies?

-You might be tempted to compost nappies labelled as biodegradable instead.
+You might be tempted to compost nappies labelled as biodegradable.
 However, biodegradable is not the same as compostable.

 Even if you were tempted to try out composting, I wouldn’t.
 According to RecycleNow you cannot compost biodegradable nappies in a compost bin as it poses a health risk.